 The jury decides upon the following criteria to assess the research and its contribution to the Flemish or European and global environmental policy:

-The candidate shall propose a use for the financial prize of EUR 26.000 associated to the award.
-The prize money can be used for the continuation or start-up of policy oriented environmental research, the dissemination of scientific results, or the realization of a concrete environmental project.
+The candidate shall propose a use for the financial prize of EUR 10.000 associated to the award.
+The prize money can be used for the continuation or start-up of new policy oriented environmental research, the dissemination of scientific results, or the realization of a concrete environmental project.
 The proposition to use the prize money will also be taken into consideration in the selection of the winner.

-Laureate & award ceremony
+Prizewinner & award ceremony

 Application